Actions along the Matanikau: Action

 Each... [platoon] was to run across the sandspit until they were opposite the bank, wade across the river, and attack the Japanese battalion, which was dug in with automatic weapons and hand grenades and mortars in the bank....
 Well, one platoon went over and got annihilated.
 Another platoon went over and got annihilated.
 Then another... we all realized it was insane...
 But if you're a Marine, you're ordered across the goddamn beach and you go.

 Edson received a message from the Raider Battalion reporting their failure to cross the Matanikau.
 Edson, speaking to those around him, stated, "I guess we better call them off.
 They can't seem to cross the river."
 Puller angrily replied, "You're not going to throw these men away!" apparently in reference to his men trapped on the west side of the Matanikau, and "stormed" off toward the beach where, with the help of his personal signalman, Puller was able to hail the Navy destroyer that was supporting the operation.
 Once aboard Monssen, Puller and the destroyer led 10 landing craft towards Point Cruz and established communications with Kelley on the ridge by signal flag.

 By this time, Oka's troops had moved into position to completely cut off the Marines on Hill 84 from the coast.
 Therefore, Monssen—coordinated by Puller—began to blast a path between the ridge and the beach.
 After about 30 minutes of firing by the destroyer, the way was clear for the Marines to escape to the beach.
 Despite taking some casualties from their own artillery fire, most of the Marines made it to the beach near Point Cruz by 16:30.
+Because of the precipitous nature of the evacuation, the Marines were compelled to leave their dead and most of their heavy equipment behind.
 Oka's troops put heavy fire on the Marines at the beach in effort to keep them from successfully evacuating, and the U.S. Coast Guard crews manning the U.S. landing craft responded with their own heavy fire to cover the Marines' withdrawal.
 Under fire, the Marines boarded the landing craft and successfully returned to the Lunga perimeter, ending the action.
 U.S. Coast Guard Signalman First Class Douglas Albert Munro—Officer-in-Charge of the group of Higgins boats—was killed while providing covering fire from his landing craft for the Marines as they evacuated the beach and was posthumously awarded the Medal of Honor for the action, to date the only Coast Guardsman to receive the decoration.